 This doesn't mean that you can't make good use of Python on multi-CPU machines!
 You just have to be creative with dividing the work up between multiple processes rather than multiple threads.
+The ProcessPoolExecutor class in the new concurrent.futures module provides an easy way of doing so; the multiprocessing module provides a lower-level API in case you want more control over dispatching of tasks.

 Judicious use of C extensions will also help; if you use a C extension to perform a time-consuming task, the extension can release the GIL while the thread of execution is in the C code and allow other threads to get some work done.
+Some standard library modules such as zlib and hashlib already do this.